 - '5432:5432'

-and put the following into it.POSTGRES_PASSWORD=postgres
+.env and put the following into it.POSTGRES_PASSWORD=postgres

-specific, but this one in particular is worth calling out.
+.env to a .gitignore file.The rest of will try to not be git specific, but this one in particular is worth calling out.
 Accidentally

-file is one of those things that's easy to do by mistake if you are not careful.
+commiting a .env file is one of those things that's easy to do by mistake if you are not careful.
 And its

 important not to, because you can leak API keys and similar that way.

-Also, while we're at it, add .cpcache
+Also, while we're at it, add .cpcache, .clj-kondo/.cache, and data to your .gitignore. .cpcache folder

-comes from the clojure CLI tools and isn't usefully sharable between machines. .clj-kondo/.cache
+comes from the clojure CLI tools and isn't usefully sharable between machines. .clj-kondo/.cache is similar temporary files from the linter. data is where all the data from the local postgres instance will go.

 .env